 Welcome Night for Doctoral Candidates at MIN Faculty

-We invite you to the next Welcome Night in fall 2022.
+We invite you to the next Welcome Night on the 29th September 2022.

 You can register for the upcoming Lunch break either via the link above or on this page, where you can also find more information on the past Lunch breaks.